columnflow/columnflow/docs/task_overview/introduction.md

 - {py:class}`~columnflow.tasks.ml.PrepareMLEvents`, {py:class}`~columnflow.tasks.ml.MLTraining`,
 {py:class}`~columnflow.tasks.ml.MLEvaluation`: Tasks to
 train, evaluate neural networks and plot (to be implemented) their results.
-TODO: more informations? output type? all tf based? or very general and almost everything must be set in the training scripts? and if general, what is taken care of?

 - {py:class}`~columnflow.tasks.histograms.CreateHistograms`: Task to create histograms with the python package [Hist](https://hist.readthedocs.io/en/latest/) which can be used by the tasks below in the task graph.
 From this task on, the ```--producer``` argument is replaced by
 ```--producers```.
 The histograms are saved in a pickle file.
-TODO: more informations?

 - {py:class}`~columnflow.tasks.cms.inference.CreateDatacards`: TODO

 - ```Merge``` tasks (e.g. {py:class}`~columnflow.tasks.reduction.MergeReducedEvents`,
 {py:class}`~columnflow.tasks.histograms.MergeHistograms`): Tasks to merge the local outputs from
 the various occurences of the corresponding tasks.
-TODO: details? why needed?
-Only convenience?
-Or I/O?

 There are also CMS-specialized tasks, like
 {py:class}`~columnflow.tasks.cms.external.CreatePileUpWeights`, which are described in the